ArcGIS Pro uses a high-performance drawing engine to ensure maps and scenes draw quickly with smooth symbols and text.

 - NewWidthInPoints is rounded down to the nearest integer, 4.0.

 - The final line width should be set to (4.0 * 72)/120 = 2.4 points.

-Simple symbols (simple line symbol, simple fill symbol, and simple marker symbol) as provided in ArcMap display in a manner that can sometimes be inconsistent.
-Because of these inconsistencies in simple symbols, they may sometimes draw differently in ArcGIS Pro.
+Simple symbols (simple line symbol, simple fill symbol, and simple marker symbol) sometimes display in an inconsistent manner in ArcMap.
+Because of these inconsistencies, simple symbols may sometimes draw differently in ArcGIS Pro.
 You might be informed of some of these differences in the log file that is generated when you import a map.

 For instance, simple line symbols using a dash or dash-dot pattern do not honor a map's reference scale and draw with different spacing depending on the dpi requested.
 In ArcGIS Pro, these symbols honor the map's reference scale and do not change with the requested dpi.

 For simple fill symbols, the Style property is not available on the ArcMap user interface, but many developer samples and other third-party code snippets might create these symbols in a map.
 Styles other than esriSFSSolid are not supported in ArcGIS Pro and result in an error in the import log.